 A loss of sensitive information can cost a company a fortune.
 According to the 2018 study done by the Ponemon Institute, the average data breach costs $3.86 million, and the average cost per-record stolen is $148.
 This isn’t to mention the impact a breach can have on a pending M&A deal.

 Hold regular training sessions on information security and how to handle sensitive info.
-Stress the importance of NDAs and consider using digital rights management (DRM) software to protect any information being shared.
+Stress the importance of non-disclosure agreements (NDAs) and consider using digital rights management (DRM) software to protect any information being shared.

 Proper DRM can give you the ability to revoke access to files even after they’ve been downloaded, which can prevent anyone from sharing information after leaving your company.
 This alone could save you millions in the event they try to compromise an M&A or other deal.

 6. Consider Using a Virtual Data Room

-If your company regularly handles sensitive information or will soon be in the process of an M&A, you should consider using a VDR.
+If your company regularly handles sensitive information or will soon be in the process of an M&A, you should consider using a virtual data room.

 A VDR is a more secure, business-minded approach to file storage and sharing.
 With a VDR, you can ensure your clients or employees are looking at the most recent files, guarantee authenticity using watermarks, and even use DRM functionality to prevent any file from being stolen.

-In the past many VDRs could cost you upwards of six figures.
+In the past, many VDRs could cost you upwards of six figures.
 Today, there are options available for as little as $99 per month.
-(Psst, we even have a free trial for those of you curious about how a VDR might benefit your company and enjoy the first-month promo rate for only $149.)
+(You can even sign up for a free trial for those of you curious about how a VDR might benefit your company and enjoy the first-month promo rate for only $149.)